Paraguay Investor Residency: $70K SUACE or $150K Investor Pass?

 Most people pursuing Paraguay residency follow the standard 2-year temporary path.
-But if you have $70,000 to invest and want permanent residency now, the SUACE Investor program is the only legitimate fast-track that exists under current law.
+But if you have capital to invest and want permanent residency now, two fast-track routes exist under current law: the SUACE investor program at $70,000, and the newer Investor Pass launched in April 2026 at $150,000–$200,000.

 This is not the old bank deposit shortcut.
 That was eliminated in 2022.
-SUACE is a business investment program - real money into a real company structure with actual reporting requirements.
+Both programs require real money into real structures with actual reporting requirements.

-Here is exactly how it works, what it costs, and who it makes sense for.
+Here is exactly how each works, what each costs, and which one fits your situation.

 What is SUACE?

-SUACE stands for Sistema Unificado de Apertura y Cierre de Empresas - the Unified System for Opening and Closing Businesses.
-It is Paraguay's streamlined business registration system, and it includes an investor residency pathway.
+SUACE stands for Sistema Unificado de Apertura y Cierre de Empresas — the Unified System for Opening and Closing Businesses.
+It is Paraguay's streamlined business registration system, and it includes an investor residency pathway that has been operational since 2013.

-Under Ley 6984/2022, SUACE investors are one of only three categories that can skip the 2-year temporary residency requirement and go directly to permanent status.
-The others are immediate family of Paraguayan citizens and family of repatriated nationals.
+Under Ley 6984/2022, SUACE investors are one of only a few categories that can skip the 2-year temporary residency requirement and go directly to permanent status.

 The program requires forming a Paraguay company, declaring an investment plan, and actually deploying capital into business activities.
-This is not a passive deposit that sits in a bank account.
+This is not a passive deposit sitting in a bank account.

 Investment Requirements